angelakberry/beauty_wizard/README.md

 jupyter notebook
 ```
+> Note: If jupyter notebook is not found, use `python -m jupyter notebook` to launch Jupyter from the active virtual environment.

-Select the kernel Python (beauty_wizard) and run all cells.
+Select the kernel `Python (beauty_wizard)` and run all cells.

-> Notes:
+> Note:
 > The venv/ directory is intentionally excluded from version control.
 > All paths are relative to the project root for portability.
 > No external configuration or credentials are required.

+## Running the Analysis
+The primary analysis is contained in `BeautyWizard.ipynb` at the repository root.

 ---